Primary (band): History

-Primary formed in 1995 in Sydney as a techno rock group by the Fonti brothers Jamie on keyboards and Sean on bass guitar (both ex-Caligula), and Connie Mitchell on lead vocals.
-The Fontis had played in My Heart Bleeds for You, a mid-1980s punk, hardcore band.
-Sean was then in Massappeal (1987–90), Caligula from (1989-94) and Def FX (1995–97).
+Primary was formed as a techno rock group in 1995 in Sydney by the Fonti brothers, Jamie on keyboards and Sean on bass guitar (both ex-Caligula), and Connie Mitchell on lead vocals.
+The Fontis had played in My Heart Bleeds for You, a mid-1980s punk, hardcore band, then in Caligula from 1989 to 1994.
+Sean was also in Massappeal(1988–90), and Def FX (1995–97).
 The Fonti brothers had met Mitchell in a recording studio in 1994, while they recorded demo tracks for Caligula.
 When that project finished Jamie and Mitchell started writing tracks together while Sean was a member of Def FX.
+Their first musical project was a contribution to the soundtrack of the 1997 Australian film Blackrock.

-Primary's first recording, a five-track extended play, Vicious Precious, produced by Paul McKercher and Ollie J, was released in March 1998, and featured Paul Wheeler (ex-Icehouse) on drums.
+Primary's first recording, a five-track extended play, Vicious Precious, produced by Paul McKercher and Ollie J, was released in March 1998, and featured Paul Wheeler (ex-Icehouse) on drums. and John Bousfield on guitar.
 At the ARIA Music Awards of 1998, "Vicious Precious" was nominated for ARIA Award for Breakthrough Artist – Single.

-Bousfield left the band in 1999.

 Nick Launay produced the band's first full-length album, This Is the Sound, which appeared in June that year on WEA/Warner.
-It peaked in the ARIA Albums Chart top 40.
+Airplay for the lead-in singles had been confined to the Triple J network, and the album peaked in the ARIA Albums Chart top 40.
 Australian musicologist, Ian McFarlane, felt it was "an accomplished album that boasted state-of-the-art production values, and a batch of reverberating tracks."
 He described how the group were "Dominated by South African-born [Mitchell]'s hyperactive and full-frontal vocals, with thunderous electronic rock underpinning the music, Primary sounded like a techno Skunk Anansie.
 Jamie Fonti coined the phrase 'Hybrid Electronica Rock' in order to describe the band's sound."

-Jason Howard joined Primary on lead guitar and made his performance debut in April 1999.
+Jason Howard replaced Bousfield on lead guitar and made his performance debut in April 1999.
 They became known for their energetic live shows, with Mitchell's on-stage presence and costumes a talking point.
 Their second album, Watching the World, was released on 28 May 2001.
 Australian music journalist, Ed Nimmervoll, declared it to be his Album of the Week: "they kept the focus on the songs.
 In the end Primary offer music with many layers of interest.
 [Mitchell]'s lyrics are a strong counterpoint to the depth of the band's music."

-The band announced on their website on 24 April 2002 that they were recording demos for a proposed third album, but it was not released.
-They played a gig in November 2003 at the Annandale Hotel.
+The band announced on their website on 24 April 2002 that they were recording demos for a proposed third album.
+The band eventually recorded enough material for another album, in a more straightforward rock sound, but the band broke up before it could be released.
+They played a final gig in November 2003 at the Annandale Hotel.
 Mitchell joined Sneaky Sound System in 2004 ahead of their self-titled album.